What is a Talus Fracture?

 Talus fractures are quite severe injuries and can lead to longstanding problems with the foot and ankle.
 There are early and late complications.

 Early complications most often are related to the significant swelling that can occur after these injuries, which can cause wound problems and infection.
-People who smoke, diabetics, and those with poor circulation are at greatest risk for these complications.
+People who use nicotine, have diabetes, or have poor circulation are at greatest risk for these complications.

 How long will I be out of work?